Cooperation partners

 PEMM - The Princeton Project on the Ethiopian Miracles of the Virgin Mary

-The Princeton Ethiopian and Eritrean Miracles of Mary digital humanities project (PEMM) is a comprehensive resource for the Gəˁəz miracle stories written about the Virgin Mary in Ethiopia between 1300 and the present.
+The Princeton Ethiopian and Eritrean Miracles of Mary digital humanities project (PEMM, PI Wendy Belcher, Princeton University) is a comprehensive resource for the Gəˁəz miracle stories written about the Virgin Mary in Ethiopia between 1300 and the present.
+It closely works together with the Bm team on creating a standardized repertory of all known miracles of Mary and identify them reliably in manuscripts.

 Syriaca.org: Syriac Reference Portal

-Syriaca.org: The Syriac Reference Portal is a digital project for the study of Syriac literature, culture, and history.
+Syriaca.org: The Syriac Reference Portal (maintained by Princeton and Vanderbilt Universities) is a digital project for the study of Syriac literature, culture, and history.
 The online tools published by Syriaca.org are intended for use by a wide audience including researchers and students, members of Syriac heritage communities and the interested general public.
 In order to meet the diverse needs of users.
+Bm aspires alignment of authority files and compatibility with the Syriaca.org portal.

 TEI: Text Encoding Initiative

 The Text Encoding Initiative (TEI) is a consortium which collectively develops and maintains a standard for the representation of texts in digital form.
 Its chief deliverable is a set of Guidelines which specify encoding methods for machine-readable texts, chiefly in the humanities, social sciences and linguistics.
-Since 1994, the TEI Guidelines have been widely used by libraries, museums, publishers, and individual scholars to present texts for online research, teaching, and preservation.
+Bm follows TEI guidelines and contributes to further TEI tagset development.

 THEOT - The Textual History of the Ethiopic Old Testament Project

-The Textual History of the Ethiopic Old Testament Project (THEOT) is an international effort to identify and to trace textual trajectories found in Ethiopian manuscripts that contain books included in the canon of the Hebrew Bible.
+The Textual History of the Ethiopic Old Testament Project (THEOT) is an international effort (PI Steve Delamarter, George Fox University) to identify and to trace textual trajectories found in Ethiopian manuscripts that contain books included in the canon of the Hebrew Bible.
+It produces annotated editions of biblical texts that should be made partially available through the Bm research environment.

 TraCES: From Translation to Creation: Changes in Ethiopic Style and Lexicon from Late Antiquity to the Middle Ages

 During the years 2014-2019, the ERC Advanced Grant TraCES (Grant Agreement 338756) aimed at analyzing the lexical, morphological and stylistic features of texts depending on their origins using the achievements of linguistics, philology, and digital humanities.
 An annotated digital text corpus of critically established texts was created.
-A number of valuable research tools have emerged as by-products of the project, including an Annotator (GeTa), the morphological parser of Ethiopic, and an electronic dictionary based on the 1865 Lexicon Linguae Aethiopicae by Dillmann.
+A number of valuable research tools have emerged as by-products of the project, including an Annotator (GeTa), the morphological parser of Ethiopic, and an electronic dictionary based on the 1865 Lexicon Linguae Aethiopicae by Dillmann, now part of the Bm research environment.

 Read-COOP and Transkribus